-If your dentist has recommended a tooth extraction in Escondido, then this can be worrying to say the least.
+If your dentist has recommended a tooth extraction in Escondido, then this can be worrying, to say the least.
 That being said, you have to know that it is a standard procedure.
-You may need to have your tooth extracted if you have developed an infection, or if you have a decayed tooth.
-It’s also possible that you will need to have your tooth extracted if you have wisdom teeth coming in.
-Either way, it’s important to know that tooth extraction in Escondido CA is very straight-forward and your dentist will always work with you every step of the way to ensure that you are comfortable.
+You may need to have your tooth extracted if you have developed an infection or a decayed tooth.
+You will also need to have your tooth extracted if you have wisdom teeth coming in.
+Either way, it’s important to know that tooth extraction in Escondido, CA is very straightforward.
+Your dentist will always work with you every step of the way to ensure that you are comfortable.

 When is an Extraction Required?

 When it comes to tooth extractions, dental decay is the most common cause.
 This is why we emphasize the value of visiting the dentist twice a year.
 If your dentist is unable to repair the tooth with a filling or a crown, he may propose a tooth extraction.
 Overcrowded teeth, commonly found in children, can be a reason to have teeth extracted.
 When your mouth isn’t big enough to hold all of the teeth coming in, it’s called overcrowding.
 Teeth extractions free up space in the mouth, allowing the remainder of the teeth to move and align appropriately.
 And finally, wisdom teeth often get impacted because the jaw is not able to accommodate them.
 Impacted teeth are usually discovered through x-rays and need to be extracted to prevent damage to the jawbone and adjacent.

 The Process of a Tooth Extraction

 There are two main types of having your tooth extracted.
 Your dentist may be able to do a simple extraction, where they numb the area, loosen the tooth with an elevator and then remove it with forceps.
 If a surgical extraction is required, your dentist will make an incision in the gum and remove the underlying tooth that way.